ingrown-nails

 How to Prevent Ingrown Toenails

-Prevention is better than Cure, they say.
+Prevention is better than a cure, they say.
 This couldn’t be truer, in the instance of that Ingrown Toenail!
-It’s best to do all we can, to prevent the occurrence of this most terrible condition.
-As a parent, here’s what you can do, when looking at how to prevent ingrown toenails.
+It’s best to do all we can to prevent this most terrible condition.
+As a parent, here’s what you can do when looking at how to prevent ingrown toenails.

 • While you might be most focused on cutting their toenails religiously, you also want to be cognizant of ‘how’ you cut them.